Be it the blaring car stereos, the car horn noise, or the screeching garbage trucks, I have had my unpleasant experience of living near the main road.

 A lot of research has proven that noise mostly enters houses through windows, and not walls as a lot of people tend to believe.

 Many people, out of ignorance, spend a lot of money soundproofing their walls when in fact they should be soundproofing their windows instead.

 So it is very important to identify the entry point of noise when you think of soundproofing.

 Is it really possible to get rid of this noise?

-The constant buzzing of sounds into your house can be maddening.
+The constant buzzing of noises into your house can be maddening.

-Imagine the number of sleep hours you have lost, the distraction of speech communication in your home and the adverse impact of excessive sound on the academic work of the kids.
+Imagine the number of sleep hours you have lost, the distraction of speech communication in your home and the adverse impact of excessive noise on the academic work of the kids.

 This noise menace, of course, can be eliminated.
 So, I will say yes.
 It is possible to reduce the noise coming through your windows to its barest minimum.

 Is the process of soundproofing windows that cumbersome?

 You will be amazed by just how simple it is to soundproof windows.